menocomp/chunk-promise/README.md

 - If you want to run promises in chunks with both `Promise.all` and `Promise.allSettled` flavors where every single chunk runs (n) number of promises in parallel.

-- If you want to slow down the execution by introducing sleep/timeout function.
+- If you want to slow down the execution by introducing sleep/timeout function between chunks.

 - If you want to receive a notification after every single chunk.